shaan24k/virtual-machine/README.md

   config.vm.network "forwarded_port", guest: 80, host: 8080 # forwarded port
   config.vm.network "private_network", ip: "192.168.33.10"  # this is your forwarded i.p

-# below command will auto run after vm installed
-# you can add more commands as per your requirement
+ below command will auto run after vm installed you can add more commands as per your requirement
-# i need nginx with nodeJs auto installed in vm at time of vm installation you can add more as per your requirement
+ I need nginx with nodeJs auto installed in vm at time of vm installation you can add more as per your requirement

   config.vm.provision "shell", inline: <<-SHELL
     sudo apt-get update